CalcBucket.com

 • Avoid over-interpreting single measures

-Common Questions About Standard Deviation
+Common Questions About Standard Deviation & Data Variability

 What's the difference between standard deviation and variance?

 Variance is the average squared deviation from the mean, while standard deviation is the square root of variance.
 Standard deviation is in the same units as your data, making it easier to interpret, while variance is in squared units.
+Both measure variability, but standard deviation is more intuitive for most applications.

 When should I use population vs sample standard deviation?

 Use population standard deviation when you have complete data for the entire population.
 Use sample standard deviation when you're working with a sample and want to make inferences about the population.
+The sample version uses N-1 in the denominator to provide an unbiased estimate of the population parameter.

 How do I know if my standard deviation is high or low?